Daimler-Benz Becomes First German Company to List on NYSE

 In post-unification Germany, Daimler-Benz looks to the international investment community for funding with its historic 1993 listing on the New York Stock Exchange.

-On October 5, 1993, Daimler-Benz became the first German company to list on the New York Stock Exchange (NYSE).
-Goldman Sachs served as a co-advisor in the listing.
-The move reflected the automaker’s increased focus on international markets as a source of financing.
+On October 5, 1993, Daimler-Benz AG became the first German company to list on the New York Stock Exchange (NYSE).
+Goldman Sachs served as lead advisor, along with Deutsche Bank – Daimler-Benz’s primary banker and its main shareholder – in the listing.
+The move reflected the automaker’s desire to establish a financial presence in its largest market outside of Germany and gave the company increased flexibility to use the international capital markets as a source of financing.

-The listing on the NYSE was another important step in the internationalization of Daimler-Benz as the company had recently listed its stock on the Tokyo, London, Vienna and Paris exchanges.
-Daimler-Benz stock was also listed on the eight German stock exchanges and since the mid-1970s in Basel, Geneva and Zurich.
-The international investor community was becoming increasingly important to the company as reunification efforts within Germany continued to consume a growing share of domestic investment.
+For its NYSE listing, Daimler-Benz – the largest industrial company in Germany – adapted its accounting methods to follow Generally Accepted Accounting Principles (GAAP), as required by the Securities and Exchange Commission (SEC).
+The listing in the United States was another important step in the internationalization of Daimler-Benz, as the company had listed its stock on the Tokyo and London exchanges in 1990 and those of Vienna and Paris in 1991.
+Its stock was also listed on the eight German stock exchanges and since January 1977 in Basel, Geneva and Zurich.
+The international investor community was becoming increasingly important to Daimler-Benz as reunification efforts within Germany continued to consume a growing share of domestic investment.